jlclv/cwb-slt/readme.md

 startupscsv = "<YOUR-CSV-FILE-PATH>"
 ```

-To run locally, setup the `api/local.settings.json` file with the following values:
+To run locally, setup the `api/local.settings.json` and `client/.env` file with the following values respectively:
 ```
     {
     "openaiKey":"<YOUR-OPEN-AI-API-KEY>",